 The panel can send a Periodic Test Transmission Reporting Code at the programmed Test Transmission Time of Day.
 The Test Transmission Cycle determines the period of time between tests.
-The option Land Line Test Transmission in Minutes/ Days allows you to select whether the Land Line Test Transmission cycle will be counted in minutes or days.
-If you have selected the test transmission cycle to be in minutes, the Test Transmission Time of Day counter will not apply.
+The option Land Line Test Transmission in Minutes/Days allows you to select whether the Land Line Test Transmission cycle will be counted in minutes or days.
+If you have selected the test transmission cycle to be in minutes, the Test Transmission time of Day programming will not apply.